hectorBrown/site/content/blog/boids.md

-The last [post](/blog/p5js) completely ignored the actual animation my [homepage](/) is running... mostly because I wanted to focus on the general idea, rather than my implementation.
+The last [post](/blog/p5js) completely ignored the actual animation my [homepage](/) is running... mostly because I wanted to focus on the general idea rather than my implementation.
 However, [boids](https://en.wikipedia.org/wiki/Boids) are pretty interesting, and maybe simpler than they look, so I thought I'd write about how I set them up.
 <!--more-->